idef1x/mail-owncloud-docker/README.md

 ```

 # Logging
-- all logging is now sent to a syslog server on the dockerhost
+- all logging is sent to a syslog server on the dockerhost